vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

    | --cleanup | cleanup the deployment performed by SIVT and start from scratch |
    | --verbose | Enables verbose logging |

-1. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
-In the `vsphere-nsxt-tkgm.json` file, to enable or disable,
+8. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
+In the `vsphere-nsxt-tkgm.json` file, to activate or deactivate:

    - Tanzu Mission Control and to use the Tanzu Mission Control CLI and API, enter `"tmcAvailability": "true/false"`.
    - Tanzu Service Mesh, enter `"ttkgWorkloadTsmIntegrationn": "true/false"`.